 Talk to your doctor about the risks of receiving tisotumab vedotin-tftv injection.

-Tisotumab vedotin-tftv injection is used to treat cervical cancer (cancer that begins in the opening of the uterus [womb]) that has not improved or has come back after treatment with other medications or has spread to other parts of the body.
+Tisotumab vedotin-tftv (brand name- Tivdak) is an FDA-approved treatment for cervical cancer (cancer that begins in the opening of the uterus [womb]) that has not improved or has come back after treatment with other medications or has spread to other parts of the body.

 Tisotumab vedotin-tftv is in a class of medications called antibody-drug conjugates.
 It works by killing cancer cells.

-Tisotumab vedotin-tftv injection comes as a powder to be mixed with liquid and injected intravenously (into a vein) over 30 minutes by a doctor or nurse in a hospital or medical facility.
-It is usually injected on day 1 of a 21-day cycle.
-The length of your treatment depends on how well your body responds to the medication and the side effects that you experience.
+Tisotumab vedotin-tftv injection comes as a powder to be mixed with liquid and injected intravenously (into a vein) over 30 minutes by a doctor or nurse in a medical facility.

 Your doctor will prescribe 3 different eye drops for you to use during your treatment with tisotumab vedotin-tftv injection to reduce the risk of eye problems.
-You should bring the eye drops with you to your appointments for each treatment.
-Your doctor will tell you how and when to use the eye drops.
-Use these eye drops exactly as directed.
 While you are receiving tisotumab vedotin-tftv injection, your doctor or nurse will place a cold pack over your eyes.

 What special precautions should I follow?